Kelly Kretschman

-Alabama Crimson Tide
+College career

 After graduating from Satellite High School in Satellite Beach, Florida, Kretschman attended the University of Alabama.
 The freshman debuted with Alabama Crimson Tide softball on February 13 and she had hit in two plate appearances against the Fresno State Bulldogs.
 She was named to the National Fastpitch Coaches' Association All-American and All-SEC second teams.
 She broke both school and conference season records in batting average, home runs, hits (NCAA all-time Freshman Class record) and slugging percentage (which led the NCAA that year).
 Her RBIs, triples, runs and on-base percentage ranked top-10 at Alabama; she still claims all those top season records but has been surpassed in the average.

 Starting February 27 and lasting until April 4, she went on the NCAA's third best hit streak (35 games, 26 consecutive).
 She hit .521 (62/119) on 15 home runs, 5 triples, 15 doubles to slug 1.109%, with 36 RBIs, 16 walks, 25 stolen bases and striking out just four times.
 For one of her games, Kretschman reached career single game highs in RBIs (5) and hits (4), as well as hitting a school record two triples to end the game on a run-rule victory over the Wisconsin Badgers on March 1.
 Later on March 25, Kretschman walked 4 times to set another career best vs. the Georgia Southern Eagles.

 For the 1999 season, Kretschman repeated as All-American, moved up to First Team All-SEC and broke another school record with 30 stolen bases.
 Her hits and triples are top-10 for a season with the Tide.
 In a doubleheader with the Arkansas Razorbacks on March 21, she would swipe 4 bags for a career highlight.

 Kretschman was named First Team All-American for the 2000 season and continued her all-conference success.
 She ranked top-10 in school history for virtually every season stat: average, RBIs, home runs, triples, doubles, hits, walks, runs, stolen bases, slugging and on-base percentages.
 The hits total (102) led the NCAA that year and is still the school record while every other latter category is a top-10 Tide record.

 The Tide made it into their first Women's College World Series and Kretschman's only career appearance at the series, she hit .333 with 3 RBIs and slugging over .550% to be named to the All-Tournament Team.
 The Tide were eventually eliminated by the Southern Mississippi Golden Eagles despite nabbing a victory over DePaul.

 For a final season, Kretschman would be named First Team All-American and All-SEC.
 She entered more top-10 season records for average, hits, walks and percentages to the Alabama Crimson Tide program.
 Besting the Michigan Wolverines 7-2 on February 28, Kretschman connected for her 50th career home run off pitcher Meghan Ritter.